This week, Hubspot's Arjun Moorthy wrote a great article about the relationship between the IT community and the inbound marketing world.

 CRM software like Salesforce, Microsoft Dynamics and SugarCRM are in integration hyperdrive with marketing software providers.
 Even the well known inbound marketing software company HubSpot, has recently developed their own CRM to provide CMOs and businesses of all sizes with a well-rounded SaaS offering.
 This trend is good news, as it means the traditional sales and marketing silos of yester-year are being broken down into more aligned and agile approaches.

-However, these integrated SaaS products bring their own technological baggage...and today's CMOs are the bellhops.
+However, these integrated SaaS products bring their own technological baggage - and today's CMOs are the bellhops.

-CMOs are becoming "SaaSy" by default - understanding more about software and thus, influencing more of the decisions surrounding business technology, IT spend and vendor adoption.
+CMOs are becoming "SaaSy" by default, understanding more about software and thus, influencing more of the decisions surrounding business technology, IT spend and vendor adoption.
 This influence naturally bleeds into other areas of the businesses they work for, like finance and operations.

-SaaSy CMOs & the Future of Marketing
+SaaSy CMOs & the future of marketing

 Technology and marketing are in a state of evolutionary overdrive and never shall the two be separated again.
 If software is the wood and marketing is the flame, CMOs who are most familiar with their tinder will deliver the hottest results (strange analogy, but I couldn't resist).